mek97/reoptimization-algorithms/CONTRIBUTING.rst

     request.

-    The repo uses `Github Actions <https://help.github.com/en/actions>`__ to run the tests.
+    The repo uses `Github Actions <https://help.github.com/en/actions>`__ to run the tests and `codecov <https://codecov.io/gh/mek97/reoptimization-algorithms>`__ to track coverage.
 You can set up on your fork if needed.
 It will help you make sure you do not break the build with your PR.

 -   Strictly adhering PEP8 coding style guide.